stevenHuang0604/todo-list-react/README.md

 # Todo List React

-A simple and feature-rich todo list application built with React.
+A sleek and intuitive todo list application built with React.
+This project combines a visually appealing interface with powerful task management features, allowing users to effectively track and organize their tasks with ease.

 ## Screenshots